Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network: Methods

-\citet{Lin86a} showed that despite spontaneous neural activity in layer $\layer{A}$ being uncorrelated, the Gaussian connectivity distributions introduce spatial correlations in the inputs to layer $\layer{B}$ neurons.
+\citet{Lin86a} showed that the Gaussian connectivity distributions introduce spatial correlations in the inputs to layer $\layer{B}$ neurons despite spontaneous neural activity in layer $\layer{A}$ being uncorrelated.
 Layer $\layer{B}$ neurons that are spatially more proximate will have a greater number of shared connections, and therefore more correlated input, when compared to layer $\layer{B}$ neurons that are positioned further apart in the lamina.
-The expected number of shared presynaptic inputs between two postsynaptic neurons in layer $\layer{B}$ can easily be shown to be (see \app{\ref{app:sharedInputs}} for full derivation)
+The expected number of shared presynaptic inputs between two postsynaptic neurons in layer $\layer{B}$ is shown to be (see \app{\ref{app:sharedInputs}} for full derivation)

 where $\N{\layer{A}}{\layer{B}}$ denotes the expected number of synaptic connections from layer $\layer{A}$ to each neuron in layer $\layer{B}$, and $\distance{\postN}{\postNtwo}{\layer{B}}{\layer{B}}$ represents the distance between neurons $\postN$ and $\postNtwo$ such that $ \distance{\postN}{\postNtwo}{\layer{B}}{\layer{B}} = \sqrt{\posx{\preN}{\postN}^2 + \posy{\preN}{\postN}^2}$.